OokamiKitsune/qr-code-studio/README.md

 This python3 CLI app generates qr codes and stores them in your home directory.

 ## How to use
+Run python program in a venv.
 This python app uses poetry for managing dependencies.

 ## Installing poetry
 `curl -sSL https://install.python-poetry.org | python3 -`